HIV Estimates Accuracy Tool

 The outputs include results in the form of a report containing tables and graphs, and datasets in various file formats, in which the corrections have been incorporated and are ready for further analysis.

 The tool accepts case-based surveillance data for HIV containing a minimum required set of variables.
 The support files types are rds., txt, csv, xls and xlsx (uncompressed and ZIP archives).

 Several attributes/variables are required by the tool to run the adjustments.
 The upload file must contain all these attribute/variable names.
 Different variable names are accepted, but the variables must be coded in a specific way.

-A complete instruction manual explains the basics of the ECDC HIV estimates accuracy tool and includes technical and methodological details on how to use the tool and calculate estimates.
+A complete instruction manual explains the basics of the ECDC HIV Estimates Accuracy tool and includes technical and methodological details on how to use he tool and calculate estimates.
 The manual can also be consulted to interpret tool outputs and aid in the selection of certain parameters.

 ECDC accepts no responsibility or liability whatsoever (including but not limited to any direct or consequential loss or damage it might occur to you and/or any other third party) arising out of or in connection with the installation and/or usage of this software.

 Copyright © European Centre for Disease Prevention and Control, 2018.